Maximilian94/itera/SPEC.md

 ## 8. MVP Definition of Done
 A user can:
 1) Register and log in
-2) Practice questions with filters (skill, difficulty, history)
+2) Practice questions with filters (skill, history)
 3) Submit answers and see feedback + explanation
 4) Retry incorrect questions
 5) See overall progress and skill-level accuracy